JackDougherty/jack-site/_pages/educ309.md

 - Chapter 3.2 on restrictive covenants by Amber
 - Chapter 3.3 on public housing by Miley, Mabel
 - Assign short essay #7: anonymous constructive criticism on *On The Line* book-in-progress.
 What is working well so far?
 What areas should be improved?
+- TONIGHT, if you want a ride, meet at Mather Circle at 5:50pm.
+[Southwest/Behind the Rocks NRZ meeting](https://drive.google.com/open?id=1MGTU1-xdvYx7P5g-Tyir_kG9b-LYzcDX) begins at 6pm, at the Free Center (former Goodwin Library), 460 New Britain Ave, with students: Clare, Elizabeth Daly, Mabel, Alysia, Caila, Amber.
+Listen and write down how attendees respond to report, without using their names unless they request it.
+About 300 words.
+Email to me with your name within 48 hours after the event.

 ### Thur Nov 14: How have activists challenged metro Hartford housing and schooling barriers over time?
 - *On The Line* <http://ontheline.trincoll.edu> discussion facilitators